Academic Integrity Policy

-Students, Faculty and staff have an obligation to practice high copyright standards and comply with policies and laws.
+Students, faculty and staff have an obligation to practice high copyright standards and comply with policies and laws.

 Digital Millennium Copyright Act

 The Digital Millennium Copyright Act (DMCA) passed by Congress in 1998, makes it illegal to copy or share intellectual property–music, videos, games, software and other materials–without permissions.
-Doane University adheres to the regulations and guidelines outline by the DMCA.
+Doane University adheres to the regulations and guidelines outlined by the DMCA.

 Fair Use comprises Section 107 of the Copyright Act and was set up in recognition that free exchange of information is beneficial.
-Four standards are applied: the purpose and character of the use; the nature of the copyrighted work; the amount and substantiality of the portion used; and the effect of the use on the publisher’s potential market.
+Four standards are applied: the purpose and character of the use; the nature of the copyrighted work; the amount and substantially of the portion used; and the effect of the use on the publisher’s potential market.